Enabling clinical use of foundation models for computational pathology: Results

-With these additional loss terms, we train and tune downstream task-specific models to predict survival outcome using the foundation model features that were previously extracted from 7777 WSIs from 2250 patients (\cref{fig:S15-comparison-boxplot}a).
-The prediction scores of the resulting models for different WSIs from the same patient in the TransSCOT test dataset are notably more similar (\cref{fig:scan-comparison}e and Extended Data \cref{e-fig:scatterplots-7-FMs}) than without the robustness losses (\cref{fig:scan-comparison}d and Extended Data \cref{e-fig:scatterplots-7-FMs}).
-In terms of average inconsistency, it improves to below 0.2 for all foundation models and to below 0.1 for all except Hibou-L and Phikon-v2 (\cref{fig:S15-comparison-boxplot}b).
-Compared to the conventionally trained downstream task-specific models, the consistency improvement is statistically significant for all foundation models (p < 0.001) and ranged from 177\% to 259\% (Extended Data \cref{e-tab:test-s15-improvement}).
-We also observe a substantial increase for average classification agreement, and again applying the most robust foundation model without the robustness loss gives worse robustness than applying the least robust foundation model with robustness loss (\cref{fig:S15-comparison-boxplot}b).
-The average classification agreement was above 95\% for all foundation models except Phikon-v2 and Hibou-L. Compared to the default setting without any additional loss terms, we see a statistically significant improvement in classification agreement for all foundation models (p < 0.001), with a relative improvement between 111\% and 209\% (Extended Data \cref{e-tab:test-s15-improvement}).
+Using these additional loss terms, we train and tune downstream task-specific models to predict survival outcomes from foundation model features extracted from 7,777 WSIs from 2,250 patients (\cref{fig:outcome-comparison-boxplot}a).
+In the TransSCOT test dataset, the prediction scores from different WSIs of the same patient are markedly more similar when robustness losses are applied than in models trained conventionally without these losses (\cref{fig:scan-comparison}d,e and Extended Data \cref{e-fig:scatterplots_KDE}).
+Consistent with this, multiple robustness metrics improve (\cref{fig:outcome-comparison-boxplot} and Extended Data \cref{e-tab:test-outcome-improvement}).
+Average inconsistency decreases to below 0.17 for all foundation models except Hibou-L and Phikon-v2, which show average inconsistency values of 0.20 and 0.23, respectively (\cref{fig:outcome-comparison-boxplot}b).
+Relative to conventional training, these reductions are significant for all foundation models (all p < 0.001), with improvements ranging from 116\% to 217\%.
+Average classification agreement also increases substantially (all p < 0.001), exceeding 93\% for all foundation models except Phikon-v2 and Hibou-L, with relative improvement from 50\% to 215\%.
+For all foundation models except Virchow2, the c-index also improves significantly with the addition of the robustness loss terms (\cref{fig:outcome-comparison-boxplot}b).
+Concordance correlation coefficient (CCC), a measure of agreement between paired scores,\autocite{lin1989} show a similar pattern, with only these two models remaining below 96\% when robustness losses are applied and all models improving by 732\% to 1,397\% relative to conventional training (Extended Data \cref{e-tab:test-outcome-improvement}).

-The balance between robustness and prediction accuracy is controlled by the weight factor that scales the robustness losses.
-To prevent reduced predictive accuracy at excessively high weights (Extended Data \cref{e-fig:weight-performance_s15}), foundation model-specific weights were determined by optimising a score combining inconsistency and c-index in the tuning dataset (Extended Data \cref{e-fig:weight-performance_p70}; see \emph{Methods} for more details).
-For this selection of weight, the downstream task-specific models are both more robust and have similar or better prediction accuracy in terms of c-index in external test data (\cref{fig:S15-comparison-boxplot}b).
-Gradually increasing the weight from 0 confirms this initial increase in both robustness and prediction accuracy when introducing the robustness losses (Extended Data \cref{e-fig:weight-performance_s15}).
-Consequently, the combined score balancing robustness and prediction accuracy is significantly better with robustness loss for all foundation models (p < 0.001; \cref{fig:S15-comparison-boxplot}b).